tdeprelle/workflow_and_installs/dual_boot/README.md

    ``` sh $ sudo apt-get install gparted ```
    ``` sh $ sudo gparted ```

 * GParted analyses your disk.
-You can select the swap partition, run " swapoff" and then delete this partition.
+You can select the swap partition, **run " swapoff"** and then **delete this partition**.
 * You now have used space on the right of you Ubuntu partition.
-* You can extend your Ubuntu partition to fill the entire space left by the swap partition
+* You can **extend your Ubuntu partition** to fill the entire space left by the swap partition
 * Apply changes
 * Reboot
 * Check that the deletion of the swap was done by :

    ``` sh $ sudo apt-get install htop ```
    ``` sh $ htop ```

-* You should see 0K for the swap.
+* You should see "0 K" for the swap.

 ### Step 6: Update, Install the basic tool on Ubuntu to set up a good workflow [here](https://github.com/ThibaultGROUEIX/workflow_and_installs/tree/master/useful_basic_install)!